AcuoFS/acuo-ui/src/components/assets/mockData/AssetsDeployed_API-Response.md

-# Initial Margin & Variation Margin Response Object
+# [Assets Deployed] Initial Margin & Variation Margin Response Object

  Response object for both _Initial Margins_ and _Variation Margins_ should be structured as: Arrays of Objects.
 Each Object represents an _Agreeement_, later to be displayed as a _Group Of Rows_, which may be referred to as a `rowBlock` in this document.